microsoft/ignite25-LAB541-defend-against-threats-with-microsoft-defender/lab/instructions/LAB_AK_04_Lab1_Ex02_Mitigate_Attacks.md

 1. In the left-hand menu, under the **Assets** area, select **Devices**.
 Please wait until WIN1 appears in the Devices page before you continue.
 Otherwise, you might need to repeat this task to see the alerts that will be generated later.

     >**Note:** If you have completed the onboarding process and don't see devices in the Devices list after an hour, it might indicate an onboarding or connectivity problem.
+Also, in the lab environment WIN1 machine may be listed as *base23b*.

 1. In the Microsoft Defender XDR portal left menu bar, expand the **System** section and select **Settings**, then from the *Settings* page select **Endpoints**.